Learning Management System for companies: What you really need today

 👉 Existing structures

 Learning content becomes outdated quickly.
-An LMS should therefore make it easy to keep the material up to date without much effort.
+An LMS should therefore make it easy to keep material up to date without much effort.

 How companies organize learning processes today